AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 Which comes with the following default values:
 ```
+"color": [211, 211, 211, 255] // Light Gray (82% white); Opaque
 "style": "esriSLSSolid"
-"color": [211, 211, 211, 255] // Light Gray (82% white); Opaque
 "width": 1.0
 ```

-The runtime SDK has the following simple line symbol properties that are not settable in JSON but have the following defaults:
+The runtime SDK has the following simple line symbol properties that cannot be set in JSON but have the following defaults:
 ```
 "antialias": false
 "markerPlacement": "AGSSimpleLineSymbolMarkerPlacementEnd"
 "markerStyle": "AGSSimpleLineSymbolMarkerStyleNone"